 You can also refer to the Government Technical Notice on CE marking .

-Two statutory instruments for organs, tissues and cells were approved on 7 February 2019 as part of preparations for a “no deal” EU exit:
+Finally, a reminder that the two draft statutory instruments for organs, tissues and cells have been made as part of preparations for a no deal scenario:

 - The Human Tissue (Quality and Safety for Human Application) (Amendment) (EU Exit) Regulations 2019